 Motherboards have two Ethernet ports to allow users flexibility.

-You can connect your computer to a router via one of the Ethernet ports and use the other for various purposes, such as carrying out fast offline data transfer between computers.
+You can connect your computer to a router via one of the Ethernet ports and use the other for various purposes, such as fast offline data transfer between computers.

-Some motherboards with two ports also support teaming, a feature that allows a computer to receive data from two Ethernet cables, thereby doubling throughput.
+Some motherboards with two ports also support teaming, a feature allowing a computer to receive data from two Ethernet cables, doubling throughput.

 Unfortunately, this has little practical use outside of servers and data centers.

-Many older motherboards, including some newer ones, don’t have built-in Wi-Fi connectivity, making the presence of two Ethernet ports necessary.
+Many older motherboards, including some newer ones, don’t have built-in Wi-Fi connectivity, making the presence of two Ethernet ports necessary in certain situations.